-There are basically two different kinds of orthotics – Accommodative and Functional and they require different shoes
+There are two different kinds of orthotics – Accommodative and Functional

-Accommodative orthotics are designed to “accommodate” a foot that cannot be restored to normal natural function as a result of birth defects injuries and surgery.
+Accommodative orthotics are designed to “accommodate” or support feet that cannot be restored to normal natural function as a result of birth defects injuries and surgery.
 Accommodative orthotics often require specialty shoes that are more rigid, have a deeper toe box and other features.

-ProKinetics® Insoles are designed to "functionally" restore a more normal gait to feet that do not adapt well to standing and walking on flat surfaces.
-ProKinetics® Insoles if you want to call them orthotics would be categorized as functional.
+Functional orthotics are designed to "functionally" restore a more normal gait to feet that do not adapt well to standing and walking on flat surfaces by subtly altering the sensations under the feet to influence muscle activation patterns.

 The foot is designed to function in an unrestricted mode, which means that ProKinetics® Insoles work best in shoes that do not restrict the motion of the feet.
 However, not restricting the feet is not equivalent to extra wide, sloppy fitting shoes.
 A sloppy fit leads to excessive motion inside the shoes, blisters, skin irritation and makes our insoles less effective.

 Shoe brands, technology and compatibility with ProKinetics® Insoles